MaazAlside/simple_shell/README.md

 17. **File as input (Advanced)**: Allow the shell to take a file as a command-line argument, containing commands to be executed.

-Feel free to check each task's respective repository on GitHub for more details and progress.